HewJhong/1st_Day_Hack/README.md

 ```
 for more information about tensor flow can find out at https://www.mygreatlearning.com/blog/object-detection-using-tensorflow/

+## For PyTorch
+to install Pytorch, please visit the page https://pytorch.org/ and download the correct version for you machine.

 ### Requirements
 use this command to install all the requirements: